icopy-site/awesome/docs/awesome/vim-galore.md

 ## Folding

-Every text (https://github.com/mhinz/vim-galore/blob/master/or source code) has a certain structure.
+Every text (or source code) has a certain structure.
 If you have a structure, it means you have regions of logically separated text.
 Folding allows to "fold" such a region into a single line and displaying a short description.
 There are many commands that act on these regions called _folds_.
 Folds can be nested.